Government Jobs After BSc Agriculture: Job Sectors, Salary, Competitive Exams

 • Technologist

-There are many banking jobs available for students after doing BSc Agriculture.
+There are many banking jobs available for students after doing a BSc Agriculture.
 The students can make their careers in the banking sector or insurance sector.
 They can also be a part of teaching and research.
 Some of the popular banking sector jobs are mentioned here.

 • Probationary Officer